Information-theoretic bounds on quantum advantage in machine learning: Proof of Theorem

 The goal is to learn a function $f: \{0, 1\}^n \rightarrow \mathbb{R}$ such that with high probability

-A bit of additional context is appropriate here: we are studying the existence of learning algorithms under a fixed learning problem defined by input distribution $\cD$, observable $O,$ and family of CPTP maps $\cF$.
-In turn, the actual learning algorithms may and, in general, will depend on these potentially intricate mathematical objects.
+A bit of additional context is appropriate here: we are studying the existence of learning algorithms under a fixed learning problem defined by input distribution $\cD$, observable $O,$ and set of CPTP maps $\cF$.
+In turn, the actual learning algorithms may and, in general, will depend on these mathematical objects.

 One of our main technical contributions -- Theorem~\ref{thm:noadvquantum} -- highlights that a substantial quantum advantage is impossible for this setting (small \emph{average-case} prediction error).
 This is in stark contrast to the setting of achieving small \emph{worst-case} prediction error.
 The proof consists of two parts.
 Section~\ref{sec:lowerbdQU} establishes a lower bound for the query complexity of \emph{any} quantum ML model.
 Subsequently, Section~\ref{sec:uppbdCL} provides an upper bound for the query complexity achieved by \emph{certain} classical ML models.
 Finally, a combination of these two results establishes Theorem~\ref{thm:noadvquantum}, see Section~\ref{sec:combineCLQU}.